malikaratnayake/Polytrack_v1/README.md

-# PolyTrack_v1
+# Polytrack_v1

 ## Introduction
 This code is related to the paper "Towards Computer Vision and Deep Learning facilitated Pollination Monitoring for Agriculture" submitted to 2nd International Workshop and Prize Challenge on Agriculture-Vision: Challenges & Opportunities for Computer Vision in Agriculture (AgriVision).

-PolyTrack is designed to track insect pollinators in complex dynamic environments.
+Polytrack is designed to track insect pollinators in complex dynamic environments.
 It uses a combination of foreground-background segmentation (KNN background subtractor) and deep learning-based detection (YOLOv4) for tracking.

-## Dependancies
+## Dependencies

-Dependancies related to this code is provided in requirements-cpu.txt and requirements-gpu.txt files.
+Dependencies related to this code is provided in requirements-cpu.txt and requirements-gpu.txt files.

 ## Pre-trained weights for YOLOv4